 1912 map showing the route of the Midland

 Railway, with their land grant shaded in pink and brown

 The railway was built by the privately owned Midland

-Railway Company which was owned and administered by its shareholders in > > London, England.
-For building the railway the WA Government gave the > > company 12,000 acres of freehold land for every mile of railway.
+Railway Company which was owned and administered by its shareholders in

+London, England.
+In exchange for building the railway, the WA Government gave the

+company 12,000 acres of freehold land for every mile of railway.
 The

 company received a total of over three million acres (1.3 million